ironbar/hungry_geese/reports/04_Modeling.md

 I would like to reach 1800 elo mean score with a single agent.

+#### Speedup playing

+I think I can speedup playing.
+Currently it plays the games in parallel, but prepares the train data sequentially.
+If I do everything in parallel except from saving the data to file that will likely improve playing speed.

 ### Results

 With Tiberio agent I'm back at gold medal, at least for some time.